J.

 tolerates poor conditions.
 Germinates in 1 - 4 weeks.

-NEW—Salvia transsylvanica.
+—Salvia transsylvanica.
 (25) SALV-98.
 Packet: $2.50

 'TRANSYVANIAN SAGE'.
 Deep indigo-blue flowers in dense spikes.
 Hardy